bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project4-vis.md

 For Mt.
 Rainier, it turns out it is not easy to find a spot on the rim of the crater with good visibility of the surroundings.
 Inside the crater  all you can see is the crater.
 Outside the crater there are deep valleys and rims which obstruct the view.
 Finding a point at the foothills of the mountain with good visibility of the top crater is not straightforward either ---- I  tried a few points but none had a good view of the crater.

 Below are some of the attempts.
-Reading a grid in memory takes about 180 seconds, and computing the viewshed takes 30-40 seconds.
+Reading the elevation grid in memory takes about 180 seconds (on my computer); computing the viewshed takes  50-60 seconds, but that is using  the faster, horizon-based algorithm; your code will be slower.

 ![](p4-rainier1.png)